 We like prospective students to visit the school to meet the tutors and students; and get a ‘feel' for the school and how it runs.
 You will have a meeting with Caroline (HoT) to discuss the training in more detail.

 Developing throughout the three years:

-Understanding the theory and practice of FM Alexander's principles through studying his books and related literature.
+Understanding the theory and practice of FM Alexander's principles through book study on Alexander texts.
 Learning anatomy & physiology through body mapping.
 Development of personal responsibility and choice, including the emotional aspects of change.

 In their third year, trainees progress to giving supervised lessons to members of the public in class time; they give talks and teach music students at Bristol University.

 Home study and written work varies from one to four hours a week.
 There is an optional post graduate teaching term of one day a week.

 From Sep 2020 we're offering modular training - giving flexibility in training options.
 During Covid 19 pandemic we’re delivering the training online 3 mornings a week for 3 hours.
 Tuesdays, Wednesdays and Fridays.